MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Week 13/1 - Pygame.md

 1. We first need to import the Pygame module and initialize it.
 2. We then need to create a screen to put the graphics on.
 The window in repl.it is 800 pixels by 600 pixels, so we can make our screen that size or smaller.
 3. Lastly, we need to continuously update the display using an infinite loop.
-This will keep the program running indefinitly until we hit the Stop button.
+This will keep the program running indefinitely until we hit the Stop button.